 Looking for a way to easily embed YouTube videos on your own blog?
 Here’s a step-by-step tutorial on how to embed a YouTube playlist in WordPress.

-Show me how!7.
-Copyblogger
+Show me how!

-The Copyblogger blog has a minimal design that uses a lot of white space.
-This blog design shows that you don’t have to cram a lot of elements onto the page to make it effective or interesting.
+This blog design shows that you don’t have to cram a lot of elements onto the page to make it effective or visually appealing.
 Instead, you can let your amazing content speak for itself.

-The page displays thumbnails of the latest articles.
+The page displays thumbnails of the latest blog articles.
 Visitors can simply click on the thumbnail to read the full post.

 At the bottom of the page, Copyblogger offers a lead magnet to encourage visitors to sign up for their email marketing list: